Lito Mayo: Art and career

 Mayo's early work was heavily inspired by Cubism, wood print blocks, and sculptures.
 He established himself in graphic arts, with print plate etching as his major technique.
 Intaglio, xerographics, and silkscreen processes were also incorporated into his early works.
 Business Day writer Angel G. De Jesus wrote that Mayo was "a surrealistic expressionist with a satiric sense of humor".

 He was president of the Philippine Association of Printmakers from 1975 to 1976, and was a member of the board of directors of the Art Association of the Philippines in 1977.

 From 1981 to 1983 he taught Visual Arts and Design at the Philippine Women's University School of Fine Arts and Design.

 Mayo's subjects and compositions usually embodied magical themes, amulets, animal people, and subconscious wanderings.
 In his work Pula Puti, he depicted a cockfight scene with two roosters with muscular human forms readying for a gladiatorial fight.
 His 1981 self portrait, a work in etching, has many incantations, mystical orations, and ancient figures adorning his shroud and countenance.

 Mayo was regarded as the progenitor of punk culture and movement in the Philippines.
 He infused art and punk as a subculture and influenced many young artists and musicians to explore the subversion and excitement of the genre.

 Personal life

 In 1971, at the age of 17, Mayo married Irma Hermano, the daughter of Philippine Air Force official Porfirio Hermano and Pacita Hermano who owned and operated D'Crowns Tailoring, which served the uniforms and flight suits need of the military student aviators and officers inside Fernando Air Base.
-The couple had two sons.
+The couple had two sons, Michaelangelo and Leonardo.

 He died unexpectedly in 1983 at the age of 28.